 It’s not pleasant if you feel like you need to go and feed your baby in the loo.
 Who else would be expected to have their lunch in a toilet!
 It doesn’t make for a nice day out with your baby.

 If you can coincide your outing with your baby’s sleep time, everything will be much easier.
 That said, if you’re exhausted, your baby’s nap time is when you get a chance to have your own snooze, so you’ll have to choose between you sleeping or getting out.

 Have lots of familiar toys for your baby to play with, and also take a few unfamiliar ones so they’ll be intensely interested in them – even if just for a short while.

-If your baby won’t be eating the café or restaurant’s food, pack some for her.
-But if she will be, make sure it has no added salt and that eggs are cooked through.
+If your baby won’t be eating the café or restaurant’s food, pack some for them.
+But if they will be, make sure it has no added salt and that eggs are cooked through.

 Call in advance to see if they have highchairs, and reserve one if you can.
 It’s also a good idea to take lots of wet wipes and muslin cloths.
 Plus, take a plastic bag to put the dirty ones in.

 If your baby or toddler has allergies, make sure you have all medicine with you.
-Either take her food with you, or be careful at the café when her order arrives.
-Waiters and waitresses won’t have as much time as you do to check for stray sesame seeds, etc. They also might not know what ‘gluten-free’ means so be very careful ordering for your child and make sure that staff put a note on your order explaining exactly what your little one cannot have.
+Either take their food with you, or be careful at the café when their order arrives.
+Waiters and waitresses won’t have as much time as you do to check for stray sesame seeds, etc. For example if your little one is gluten-free be careful ordering for your child and make sure that staff put a note on your order explaining exactly what your little one cannot have.